MilesBHuff/Artsy/README.md

 *

 # About
+Copyright © 2016 University of Georgia, All Rights Reserved.

 This is a school-project completed by the above authors as part of UGA's Spring 2016 CSCI-1302 course.
 It implements a GUI which allows one to combine any two 300x300px pictures in multiple ways.

 # Usage